Beatrix Farrand’s exactingly beautiful designs changed the American landscape.

 Beatrix’s letters at this time reveal an extraordinarily complex character.
 Her naturally generous nature sometimes seems at odds with her professionalism.
 She was constantly sending iris and other unusual bulbs to friends at home and abroad.
 She had J. P. Morgan bring seeds from Hippocrates’ plane tree on the Greek island of Kos back to the Yale School of Medicine, whose grounds she was tending.
 She donated money to the California Institute of Technology just so they could pay her a pittance and her ten years of work there would not be labeled “volunteer.”
 Her determination to get everything just right often made her impatient with people working under her.
 In one ten-page letter she admonishes Miss Sweeney, a decent at Dumbarton Oaks when it was opened to the public, that “you are wrong in thinking that winter is an idle time,” for there were cards to be cataloged “backward and forward,” lectures to be prepared, botany studied so “you can show [people] what a sepal is and how it is also an altered leaf and how bulbs are constructed of the leaf base sort like narcissus and onion or of the solid sort like tulips … and so on forever.”
 As Robert Patterson said: “She had absolutely no small talk.
 People who worked for her had to be willing to bite their tongues and shut up.
 Mrs. Farrand was strong-minded, some would say a task master, but she was never unreasonable.
 She just wanted things right.”

 Beatrix poured herself without reserve into all her projects, but Dumbarton Oaks in Washington, D.C., was her most demanding undertaking; it remains to this day her greatest living monument.
 “The Oaks” belonged to Robert Bliss, a career diplomat, but it was his wife, Mildred, who was determined to make a formal garden of unparalleled majesty in the United States.
-To accomplish the task she hired Beatrix in 1921.
-For the next twenty-six years the two women collaborated fiercely to carve the terraces, parterres, flowering slopes, and herbaceous and rose gardens out of the rugged hills and woodland and to create the illusion of country life in the heart of town.
+To accomplish the task, she hired Beatrix in 1921.
+For the next 26 years, the two women collaborated fiercely to carve the terraces, parterres, flowering slopes, and herbaceous and rose gardens out of the rugged hills and woodland and to create the illusion of country life in the heart of town.

-Now fifty years old, Beatrix undertook the commission with a determination to make it one of her best.
+Now 50 years old, Beatrix undertook the commission with a determination to make it one of her best.
 Every step of the way she was aided and confronted by Mildred Bliss, a woman with a strong design sense of her own.
 They called each other the “garden twins,” and Beatrix seemed to rejoice in her client-comrade’s firm resolve.
 Mildred presented ideas; Beatrix countered with her own.
 The result was both grand and intimate, imposingly formal near the house but constantly interrupted by glimpses of wild nature.
 A series of outdoor “rooms” were designated by name: the Green Terrace, close to the house and overlooking the grounds below, had no flowers—the evening gowns of visiting ladies were expected to add color; the North Vista with its graduated parterres provided one long, spectacular view; the Rose Garden set off blooms of soft yellow and orange-salmon mixed with blacks and whites against box bushes and yews.
 Mèlisande’s Allèe and Lovers’ Lane Pool, the Forsythia Hill, Crabapple Hill, and the Fountain Terrace were a few other “rooms.”
 Each entity was calculated for its effect; every view from the house was a careful composition.

 From her Italian journeys Beatrix understood the added lushness that the sound of water evokes, and at Dumbarton Oaks the nine fountains and eleven pools tap thirty thousand feet of underground pipes.
-In 1940 the Blisses turned Dumbarton Oaks over to Harvard University with the strict proviso that the gardens were to be maintained, and Beatrix spent seven years planning for the transition from private to public garden.
+In 1940, the Blisses turned Dumbarton Oaks over to Harvard University with the strict proviso that the gardens were to be maintained, and Beatrix spent seven years planning for the transition from private to public garden.
 Both women were wary of the changes Harvard would make.
 Beatrix, particularly bitter about Harvard’s delinquent treatment of the endowment her old mentor Charles Sargent had left for the care of the Arnold Arboretum, wrote volumes of memoranda describing exactly how the gardens were to be groomed.
-Today the garden staff has shrunk from thirty-eight to twelve, and three of the six greenhouses have been closed down, but the overall design has been preserved and provides a pastoral retreat of tremendous style for the more than one hundred thousand visitors who wander through the enchanting landscape each year.
+Today, the garden staff has shrunk from 30 to 12, and three of the six greenhouses have been closed down, but the overall design has been preserved and provides a pastoral retreat of tremendous style for the more than one hundred thousand visitors who wander through the enchanting landscape each year.

 Beatrix’s choice of career subjected her precise character to a maddening dilemma: a garden is an ephemeral, living thing; turn your back on it and, instantly, it deteriorates.
 In her lifetime—and perhaps unrealistically—Beatrix tried to deal with that fact by herself assuming absolute control over all her gardens.
-At Dumbarton Oaks she even moved into some rooms over the east wing of the building.
+At Dumbarton Oaks, she even moved into some rooms over the east wing of the building.
 According to Robert Patterson, she often hired gardeners for her clients and even paid them through her own office.
 In spite of her efforts, however, it proved impossible to guarantee the kind of maintenance she demanded for her “places” in perpetuity.

 Nowhere did this conflict grieve her so cruelly as at her own Reef Point, where her grandest scheme caused the most bitter disappointment of her life.
 As an escape from the imperfect and ungenerous world, Reef Point was always there, a place, as she once said about her childhood home, “where one’s roots go down into the very cracks of the floors.”
 Throughout a lifetime she had tended these seven acres of rough seashore.
 Together with her husband, Max, she envisioned turning Reef Point into a botanic garden and research center second to none.
-The library of more than twenty-seven hundred volumes was at the “living heart of the enterprise,” and the garden of single tea roses was the most complete in existence.
+The library of more than 2700 volumes was at the “living heart of the enterprise,” and the garden of single tea roses was the most complete in existence.
 Beatrix cultivated every plant known in Maine—carpets of thyme, juniper, bunchberry, and bearberry, patches of dwarf iris and lavender, red spruce and azalea—and also coaxed a wide variety of exotica into thriving in the austere climate.
 Only serious scholars and gardeners would be allowed to study at Reef Point.
-“The casual tourist will not be admitted as he would disturb students who may be working,” she wrote in the Reef Point Bulletin , a publication she issued irregularly.
+“The casual tourist will not be admitted as he would disturb students who may be working,” she wrote in the Reef Point Bulletin, a publication she issued irregularly.
 Those whose motives were pure were astonished to find there the most skillfully cultivated gardens ever conceived in America.

-When Max died in 1945, Beatrix, now seventy-two years old, dedicated the rest of her life to fulfilling their shared dream.
-In the early fifties, shortly after the house had been completely renovated to accommodate study rooms and the library, and when every inch of turf had been plotted and all the plants neatly labeled, she learned that the town of Bar Harbor would not give Reef Point tax-exempt status, an absolutely necessary allowance, according to Beatrix, for its survival.
+When Max died in 1945, Beatrix, now 72 years old, dedicated the rest of her life to fulfilling their shared dream.
+In the early 50s, shortly after the house had been completely renovated to accommodate study rooms and the library, and when every inch of turf had been plotted and all the plants neatly labeled, she learned that the town of Bar Harbor would not give Reef Point tax-exempt status, an absolutely necessary allowance, according to Beatrix, for its survival.
 She had once complained that the locals seemed to have no horticultural sap in their veins, and now she would not be able to guarantee Reef Point’s future as she saw fit.
 For her biographical record, written in 1956, three years before she died, she wrote, “In her old age, Beatrix Farrand saw more and more clearly that changes which affected the whole world had bearing on the enterprise she and her husband had started.”
 Before anyone could stop her or even talk to her, Beatrix made up her mind and had the house torn down.
 Many of the plants were uprooted and dispersed to local nurseries.
 The magnificent library and all her papers, along with the endowment she had amassed for Reef Point, went to the University of California in Berkeley, where they remain the solid core of an impressive landscape-design program.
 Today five house plots and a few hydrangeas, thistles, and echinopsis are all that remain of the once flourishing gardens.

 When she was sure that Reef Point was nothing but a hole in the ground, Beatrix Farrand, now over eighty, retired to the nearby farm of her housekeeper and assistant, Amy Garland.
-From her bed the old woman could still look out of the window over what was left of the “much-loved” Reef Point.
+From her bed, the old woman could still look out of the window over what was left of the “much-loved” Reef Point.
 Surrounding her were dozens of vases, each with a single rose, bearing the names of those old, aristocratic friends of her youth: Baroness Rothschild, Bon Silène, and Marie von Houte.